 Additionally, there are new wizards which help you perform several tasks, from a policy management to disk monitoring.
 One cool thing is that everything displayed in the object explorer details screen can be right away copied and pasted into Excel without any formatting issues.

 This feature is totally revamped in SSMS 2008.
 When opening “Activity Monitor” it shows a screen similar to the following image.

 There are four graphs 1) % Processor Time, 2) Waiting Tasks, 3) Database I/O, 4) Batch Requests/Sec

 Additionally, there are four tabs, which also reflect some statistics of the above four graphs 1) Processes, 2) Resource Waits, 3) Data File I/O, 4) Recent Expensive Queries.
 Clicking on the tables will expand the tabs as shown in the following image.

 All the four tabs provide very important information, however the one which I refer most is ‘Recent Expensive Queries’.
 Whenever I find my server running slow or having any performance related issues my first reaction is to open this tab and see which query is running slow.
 I usually look at the query with the highest number for Average Duration.
 The Recent Expensive Queries monitors only show queries which are in the SQL Server cache at that moment.

-There are lots of new features of SSMS 2008.
+There are lots of new features of SQL Server Management Studio 2008.
 The ones I have listed today are the most prominent and my personal favorites.